Drawing and Painting Pose References

 How easy is this?
 You just paint your favorite characters with these costume references.

-Who doesn’t like a nice freebee, gathered a collection of free references for you right here.
+Who doesn’t like a nice freebee, gathered a collection of free drawing references for you right here.

 Figure study Reference